basarat/typescript-book/docs/compiler/overview.md

 * `let objectAllocator: ObjectAllocator` : is a variable defined as a singleton global.
 It provides the definitions for `getNodeConstructor` (Nodes are covered when we look at `parser` / `AST`), `getSymbolConstructor` (Symbols are covered in `binder`), `getTypeConstructor` (Types are covered in `checker`), `getSignatureConstructor` (Signatures are the index, call and construct signatures).

 ## File: Key Data Structures
-`types.ts` contains key data structures and interfaces uses throughout the compiler.
+`types.ts` contains key data structures and interfaces used throughout the compiler.
 Here is a sampling of a few key ones:
 * `SyntaxKind`
 The AST node type is identified by the `SyntaxKind` enum.
 * `TypeChecker`